The Physiotherapy Clinics

 • A vaginal examination is usually offered as part of the assessment.
 You do not have to have this examination on the first appointment or at any point.
 We can assess with your underwear or clothing on.
 You will never be asked to do anything during your assessment which makes you feel uncomfortable.

-• If you are happy to have a vulval examination this usually consists of an observation of the skin of the vulva, asking you to cough, light pressure from a lubricated, gloved finger on the surface muscles or scar tissue, and palpation of the vaginal walls to examine tender spots, muscle integrity, co-ordination and strength.
+• If you are happy to have a vulval examination this usually consists of an observation of the skin of the vulva, asking you to cough, light pressure from a lubricated, gloved finger on the surface muscles or scar tissue, palpation of the vaginal walls to examine tender spots, muscle integrity, co-ordination and strength.
 There is absolutely no pressure to have any, some or all parts of the examination and you can change your mind at any time during the appointment.

 • The appointment will end with a plan, some homework and an agreed follow-up time.
 You will be given some information in leaflet or digital form which might be about your diagnosis, along with a bladder or bowel diary and links to useful resources or items which might be helpful.